-Blackened Meatloaf with Tomato Gravy is a tasty way to to repurpose leftover meatloaf.
-It makes a great sandwich with avocados, lettuce, and mustard.
-Top meat with a little Tomato Gravy, barbecue sauce,or ketchup.
+Blackened Meatloaf with Tomato Gravy is a tasty way to repurpose leftover meatloaf.
+Make a remarkable sandwich with avocados, lettuce, and mustard.

 Do you get tired of leftovers?